Shanuka00/Hallucination-Detector/README.md

 ### ✨ Major Enhancements

 - **🤖 LLM-Powered Claim Extraction**:
-  - Replaces rule-based regex with Claude/Gemini for more accurate claim identification
+  - Replaces rule-based regex with LLM1/Gemini for more accurate claim identification
   - Handles complex sentences and context-dependent facts
   - Prompt: *"Extract each factual claim in the following paragraph.
 Return them as a numbered list."*

 - **⚡ Batch Verification**:
   - Processes multiple claims in single API calls (cost reduction)
-  - Parallel verification with Claude and Gemini
+  - Parallel verification with LLM1 and Gemini
   - Prompt: *"Please verify the following claims.
 For each one, respond with 'Yes', 'No', or 'Uncertain' only."*

 - **📖 Wikipedia Integration**: